-Changing the world for the good of humanity is a daunting task.
-Changing your own world as an individual, however, can be as simple as making one choice.
+Trying to influence on a global scale is a daunting task.
+As an individual, however, influencing can be as simple as making one choice.
 That one choice can set the path of crisis prevention, or crisis de-escalation, in a positive direction.
-And knowing that behavior impacts behavior, making that choice one of practical peace is vital for the people around you.
-Thinking globally but acting locally has never been more important.
+And knowing that behavior influences behavior, making that choice one of practical peace is vital for the people around you.
+It’s what we mean when we say thinking globally but acting locally.

 The Integrated Experience, as illustrated by CPI staff and Certified Instructors, provides strategies for practical peace.